What would you do if your country had turned its back on animals? As one of my key supporters, I already know the answer: you’d make a difference.

-As Cuba opens its borders to foreign visitors, the Network for Animals team are amongst the first to shine a spotlight on their government’s approach to animal welfare.
+As Cuba opens its borders to foreign visitors, my team are amongst the first to shine a spotlight on their government’s approach to animal welfare.
 What we’re discovering is devastating, but amongst the heartbreak, we are finding hearts of gold.

 We’ve already witnessed dogs being thrown into mobile vans to be poisoned with strychnine, veterinary surgeries struggling desperately with third world levels of supplies, and cat and dog populations expanding unchecked, then contracting painfully as disease takes hold.